myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T04:03:20.771Z
 >
 > Yes we’re using bluesky_text, this is a very core library in deck.blue :)

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T01:56:39.908Z
->
-> Nice to meet you too!
-This is a very interesting project, you have made the world more productive :)

-You might be interested in @deck.blue if you’re from Brazil.
-He is also from Brazil and we’re building deck.blue together using Flutter :)

----
 <!-- MY-BSKY_TIMELINE:END -->